-- Federation staff are aware that, although it is a relatively common condition, asthma can develop into a lifethreatening situation. - The Federation has a generic asthma plan in place in each school which detail how asthma attacks are managed.
-This plan is displayed in prominent locations within school (i.e. medical room, PE office, and in school trip first aid boxes)

-- Pupils who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions. - The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by pupils who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
+- further medical conditions.
+KJS students with asthma all have an asthma card. - Federation staff are aware that, although it is a relatively common condition, asthma can develop into a life-threatening situation. - The Federation has a generic asthma plan in place in each school which detail how asthma attacks are managed.
+This plan is displayed in prominent locations within school (i.e. medical room, PE office, and in school trip first aid boxes) - Pupils who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions. - The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by pupils who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
 This would be in rare circumstances where an inhaler has become lost or unusable.
 Parents are informed by standard letter if their child has used the school's emergency inhaler. - The Designated First Aider/School Nurse is responsible for managing the stock of the emergency school Salbutamol inhalers. - The emergency salbutamol inhalers will be kept in the medical room along with a register of pupils whose parent/s has given permission for these to be used as appropriate. - The Designated First Aider/School Nurse is responsible for ensuring the emergency inhalers and spacers are washed as necessary.